 Issue Excessive numbers of beach access pathways that are under-utilised and inappropriately located.
-Issue Statement 4 It is the City's position that in order to reduce overall maintenance costs and improve the current standards of popular beach access paths, an assessment of the location and utilisation levels of beach access paths be undertaken with a view to reducing the overall number of available paths.
-Approved formal access paths should also be numbered to improve methods of identification for maintenance purposes.
+Issue Statement 4 It is the City's position that beach access paths, that are known to be inappropriately located or under-utilised, should be subject to rationalisation.
+Approved formal access paths should be numbered to improve methods of identification for maintenance purposes.